darielnoel/darielnoel.github.com/_posts/2014-04-10-smartcomments-post-en.md

  - Templates customization to add other tags dynamically to the comments.
 Like @event, @class, @attribute and others.
 Acording to the framework used by you, or your personal code style.

- -Online version demo that can be used for meta-information generation without to install the application.
+ - Online version demo that can be used for meta-information generation without to install the application.

 A real use case raised by [Mr. Rich Kilgore](https://github.com/rick-kilgore) is
 this: